Are you a big fan of Anime Figures or are you looking for an Anime Event in Tokyo?

 When and where is Wonder Festival held?

-As mentioned above, it takes place in winter and summer of each year, in February and July.
+As mentioned above, it takes place in the winter and fall of each year, in February and November.

 As an anime event in both summer and winter that you can find in Tokyo, it’s a bit more accessible than events like AnimeJapan.